The maintenance of the press brake helps to prolong the service life and reduce the cost.

-The seal is designed to prevent particles from entering the tank to contaminate the oil.
+The seal is designed to prevent particles from entering the tank and contaminating the oil.

-The contaminated oil will block the valve and damage the hydraulic pump, thus affecting the operation of the hydraulic system.
+The contaminated oil can block the valve and damage the hydraulic pump, thus affecting the operation of the hydraulic system.

-Check all pipes and hoses for leakage, especially the hydraulic pump and connecting accessories.
+Check all pipes and hoses for leaks, especially the hydraulic pump and connecting accessories.

-In case of expansion of oil hose and aging and wear of pipeline, it shall be replaced in time.
+In case of expansion of oil hoses, aging, or wear of pipelines, they should be replaced promptly.

-Check the cylinder assembly, valve and hydraulic block for leakage.
+Check the cylinder assembly, valves, and hydraulic block for leaks.

-If there is too much oil on the piston, it is necessary to wipe it clean and keep proper oil for lubrication.
+If there is too much oil on the piston, wipe it clean and apply proper lubrication.